Christmas Markets Along the Rhine- Cruise the Rhine in December

 Neumarkt is the oldest Christmas Market in Cologne.
 It is held in the historic shopping district and holds much of the history of the Cologne Christmas Markets.

-Markt on the Rhine This unique Christmas Market is on board the ship “MS Wappen von Köln.”
+Markt on the Rhine.
+This unique Christmas Market is on board the ship “MS Wappen von Köln.”
 The ship is tied up near the Altstadt, and once aboard, you’ll find 40 shops for your shopping pleasure.
-It’s a wonderful place to have a glass of Gluhwein and enjoy the view of the beautiful city of Cologne.
+It’s a wonderful place to enjoy a glass of Glühwein and take in the stunning view of the beautiful city of Cologne.

 Cologne Harbor Christmas Market: Located near a medieval Malakoff Tower and Swing Bridge, this market has a nautical theme.
 The stalls have white awnings to represent sails.
 You can buy gifts and delicious foods from all over the globe.
 On stage, performers sing Christmas Carols and Sea Shanties.
 Plus, there are Pirates.